we use ggplot2 for graphical representations

 euro_models_hc <- hclust(euro_models_dist, method = "ward.D2")

-The dendrogram clearly shows three main clusters, but as explained above, the role of clustering is to allow exploration of the result spaces rather than to find actual clusters.
+The dendrogram clearly shows three main clusters, but as explained above, the role of clustering is to facilitate exploration of the result spaces rather than to identify distinct clusters.

 plot(euro_models_hc, hang = -1, labels = FALSE)